radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 ![Example Virtual View Using Links to Aggregate Objects from Different Data Sources](Media/model-vs-runtime-example.jpg)

+>[!note]
-This example described linking to existing identity views comprised of content objects and links.
-For more information, please see [Model-driven Views](model-driven-views.md).
+>This example described linking to existing identity views comprised of content objects and links.
+If you don't already have existing identity views to aggregate together using links, you can use the Control Panel > Setup > Directory Namespace > Namespace Design to create your identity view using labels, containers and/or content nodes.
+For details see: [Model-driven Views](model-driven-views.md)

 **Build a Hierarchical View Leveraging Existing Relationships across Schemas**